jmathai-google/all-groups-in-customer/README.md

 ```
 python run.py
-some-group@yourdomain.com,Yes
-some-other-group@yourdomain.com,No
-mygroup1@yourdomain.com,No
-mygroup2@yourdomain.com,No
+some-group@yourdomain.com
+some-other-group@yourdomain.com
+mygroup1@yourdomain.com
+mygroup2@yourdomain.com
 ....
-mygroup1000@yourdomain.com,Yes
+mygroup1000@yourdomain.com

+# If you'd like to count the total number of groups you can run the following command.
+python run.py | wc -l
+      18
 ```

-Every row with the second column as `Yes` contains all users in your organization as a member.

-You may want to call `python run.py > groups-with-all-users.csv` to import it into a spreadsheet.
+You may want to call `python run.py > all-groups-in-customer.csv` to import it into a spreadsheet.